A-Zaba/AQI_app/README.md

     - Options include coordinates of closest aqi monitoring station, local air pressure, temperature, humidity, and AQI, or air pollutant value.

+## To do

+- Improve front end on both index and result pages.
+- Reorganize code into separate files and classes.
+  - Add proper encapsulation.